HiPrune: Hierarchical Attention for Efficient Token Pruning in Vision-Language Models: Introduction

 \section{Introduction}

-Built on the success of Large Language Models (LLMs) \cite{touvron2023llama, yang2025qwen3}, Vision Large Models (VLMs) have shown great capacity in image understanding \cite{team2023gemini, hurst2024gpt, liang2024survey}, visual reasoning \cite{hong2025glm}, and even downstream tasks like robot manipulation \cite{kim2024openvla, cen2025worldvla}.
+Built on the success of Large Language Models (LLMs) \cite{touvron2023llama, yang2025qwen3}, Vision-Language Models (VLMs) \cite{team2023gemini, hurst2024gpt, liang2024survey} have demonstrated considerable capacity in various visual tasks.
 VLMs commonly comprise a vision encoder \cite{radford2021learning, zhai2023sigmoid}, an adaptor, and an LLM.
-The vision encoder is a vision transformer (ViT) \cite{dosovitskiy2020image, vaswani2017attention} that encodes the image into a sequence of tokens.
-Despite similarity in structure, VLMs are usually slower than similarly sized LLMs and more memory-hungry, constraining their usability in real deployment.
-One of the main causes is the overly long visual token sequences, which account for the biggest proportion of inputs.
+The vision encoder is a vision transformer (ViT) \cite{dosovitskiy2020image, vaswani2017attention} that encodes the image into numerous tokens, which account for the biggest proportion of inputs and cause significant latency and memory demands.
 In LLaVA-1.5 \cite{liu2023visual, liu2024improved}, an image is encoded into 576 tokens, much longer than its textual counterparts \cite{zhang2025vispruner}.
 For VLMs that incorporate a native dynamic-resolution encoder \cite{bai2025qwen2}, one high-resolution webpage snapshot may require more than 10,000 tokens, resulting in a substantial computational cost and GPU memory allocation.